Toto Neorest vs Kohler Veil – Which is the Best?

 3. Ewater+ Bowl Premist

 This feature is present in the Toto Neorest but absent in the Kohler Veil.
-What is Ewater bowl premist to start with?
+What is the Ewater Bowl premist to start with?

-Before using the toilet, Toto Neorest sanitizes the bowl using electrolyzed water, a technology Toto refers to us Ewater+.
+Before using the toilet, Toto Neorest sanitizes the bowl using electrolyzed water, a technology Toto refers to as Ewater+.

 The same electrolyzed water used to sanitize the nozzle is also sprayed inside the toilet bowl, a process known as a premisting.
 This makes the bowl wet prior to you using it.

-According to Toto, a wet bowl is more effective in waste elimination than a dry bowl.
-This is because it prevents waste from sticking on the surface of the bowl and you hence don’t need to scrub with a brush later or even flush twice.
+According to Toto, a wet bowl eliminates waste more effectively than a dry bowl.
+This is because it prevents waste from sticking on the bowl’s surface, and you don’t need to scrub with a brush later or even flush twice.

-Kohler Veil does not have the bowl premist feature but it sanitizes its nozzles a little differently.
+Kohler Veil does not have the bowl premist feature but sanitizes its nozzles differently.
 It uses sterilized water to disinfect the nozzle after each use.
 Apart from that, an automatic UV light will disinfect the nozzle after every 24 hours.

 4. Actilight UV Light Cleaning

-This features is only available in the Toto Neorest 750H and it is what sets it apart from the Toto Neorest 700H and also Neorest 550H and 500H.
+This feature is only available in the Toto Neorest 750H, which sets it apart from the Toto Neorest 700H and the Neorest 550H and 500H.
 It also goes without saying that it is absent in the Kohler Veil.

 This technology is what gives the Toto Neorest 750H the bragging rights of a self-cleaning toilet.
-In fact, Toto promises that it will remove visible and invisible dirt and grime.
+Toto promises that it will remove visible and invisible dirt and grime.

-The UV light helps to break down the waste which is then washed down by the water.
-Due to the hydrophilic and smooth nature of the coating, it resists the adherence of waste which are hence easily washed down the drain.
+The UV light helps to break down the waste, which is then washed down by the water.
+Due to the hydrophilic and smooth nature of the coating, it resists the adherence of waste, which is hence easily washed down the drain.

 This technology makes the Toto Neorest 750H a very pricey toilet, the reason most people opt to go with the Toto Neorest 700H or the Kohler Veil.